JMencius/pie/README.md

 Phasing all-In-one Evaluator, for haplotype phasing evaluation

 ## Installation
+Currently, `Pie` does not support online installation, but will be available through `pip` or `conda` upon publication

 1. Create new virtual environment
 ```
 conda create -n pie python=3.7;